Smart Shopping in 2020 & Beyond with Maryam Ahmed

 AR and VR tech are also changing how people shop for houses and apartments.
 Experts note that virtual property showcases are fast becoming the standard, and as with art, the adoption of smart tech in real estate is closely linked to interior decor.
 The benefits in real estate go beyond the novelty and entertainment factor.
 Implementing AR and VR in real estate retail improves the customer experience significantly as the hassle of visiting many open house events is removed and even agents can attend to multiple clients at the same time.

 Many companies around the world are also embracing these smart technologies.
 In India, Virtual Spaces lets potential buyers experience true-to-scale simulations of pre-construction projects for residences or offices via AR and VR.
 The renovations sector is also not left out.
-Consider DigitalBridge in the * which uses pictures customers take of their homes to simulate different renovation options, giving a real sense of how new furnishings will fit in with old ones.
+Consider DigitalBridge in the United Kingdom which uses pictures customers take of their homes to simulate different renovation options, giving a real sense of how new furnishings will fit in with old ones.

 5. Shopping for Cars